 We seem to live in an era where we stumble from one health crisis to the next.
-Along with the antibiotic-resistant bacteria and opioid epidemics, we also have the chronic inflammation and chronic inflammatory disease crisis.
-There has been a significant change in our diets, lifestyle, and food supply, and the result is a decline in general health.
+Along with the antibiotic-resistant bacteria and opioid epidemics, we also have the chronic inflammation and chronic inflammatory disease crises.
+We have seen a significant change in our diet, lifestyle, and food supply, resulting in a decline in general health.

 Inflammation is our body’s natural response to harmful cells and pathogens – it acts as a protective measure against the initial damage suffered by the immune system.
-The inflammatory condition is divided into Acute & Chronic categories.
-Acute inflammation is caused by injured tissues or bacterial pathogens, whereas chronic inflammation is caused by consistent acute inflammations or foreign agents.
+The inflammatory condition breaks into two categories: acute and chronic.
+Acute inflammation results from injured tissues or bacterial pathogens, whereas chronic inflammation arises via consistent acute inflammation or foreign agents.

 Traditional Inflammation Treatments & Their Side Effects

-Inflammation has been attributed to a variety of medical conditions, with heart disease and cancer among the most serious.
-However, chronic inflammation can also be associated with:
+Inflammation can give rise to a variety of medical conditions, with heart disease and cancer being among the most serious.
+However, chronic inflammation also associates with:

 - Bone disease (such as osteoporosis)